 To ace the subjective type of questions, candidates must have a good hand at writing.
 Just pick out some random topic and start writing your thought on it.
 Writing a letter and an essay would be a part of the SSC English section in the CGL examination.
 With a daily practice of writing, you will be able to overcome the basic problem of improper articulation which can ultimately lead to losing some marks.
 Thus, it is important to adopt a practice of writing.
 By the end of the day, you can write down the incidents, happenings that took place.

-Tip: You can pick out 4-5 flashcards that you made for word-meaning and can write a story using those words.
+Tip: You can pick out 4-5 flashcards that you made for word meaning and can write a story using those words.
 It will help you recall the meaning as well.
-Also, stay updated with the current affairs, most of the times essay topics are picked up from the latest issues happening in the country.
+Also, stay updated with current affairs, most of the time essay topics are picked up from the latest issues happening in the country.

-Thus, we hope that this blog about SSC English preparation strategy has provided you with some important to key points to kick start your preparation.
-Although the SSC exams provide recruitment under a plethora of job profiles if you are confused between which course to pursue after 10th or 12th, Contact us at Leverage Edu and we will resolve all your career-related queries through our free career counselling sessions.
+Thus, we hope that this blog about the SSC English preparation strategy has provided you with some important key points to kick-start your preparation.
+Although the SSC exams provide recruitment under a plethora of job profiles if you are confused about which course to pursue after the 10th or 12th, Contact us at Leverage Edu and we will resolve all your career-related queries through our free career counselling sessions.